 When faced with the possibility of spending the next three (or more) years apart, many fourth-year med student couples opt to apply through the couples match.
 You each register for the match independently, apply and interview as individuals, but then you become one unit at the time of the match.
 When the lists are computed, the couple is accepted to the highest ranked program on their list that accepted BOTH of them.
 The drawback is that if one half of the couple is not accepted at a program, the other person may be giving up their chance to go there.
 The upside is that if you let programs know you are applying as a couple, they may push another department to accept your partner.
 For example, if the department of surgery really wants one half of a couple, they may encourage the department of internal medicine to accept their mate.

-What Happens If You Don’t Match or Partially Match?
+What Happens If You Don’t Match or Only Partially Match?

 Reasons for not matching vary, but may include doing poorly on the USMLE exams, not being competitive in your chosen specialty, or not including/ranking enough programs.